 By Katie Wilson

-If you haven’t pressed the famous champagne button at Bob Bob Ricard yet, stick it on your to-do list for 2021.
+If you haven’t pressed the famous champagne button at Bob Bob Ricard yet, stick it on your to-do list.

 This iconic Soho eatery, designed to look like the Orient Express with its luxury carriage-style booths, is one of the finest restaurants in the capital.